woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/20-github.md

 WOODPECKER_GITHUB_SECRET=YOUR_GITHUB_CLIENT_SECRET
 ```

-You will get these values from GitHub when you register your application.
+You will get these values from GitHub when you register your OAuth application.
-To do so, go to Settings -> Developer Settings -> GitHub Apps -> New GitHub App.
+To do so, go to Settings -> Developer Settings -> GitHub Apps -> New Oauth2 App.

+:::warning
+Do not use a "GitHub App" instead of an Oauth2 app as the former will not work correctly with Woodpecker right now (because user access tokens are not being refreshed automatically)

 ## App Settings

 - Name: An arbitrary name for your App
 - Homepage URL: The URL of your Woodpecker instance
 - Callback URL: `https://<your-woodpecker-instance>/authorize`
-- Leave "Request user authorization (OAuth) during installation" and "Enable Device Flow" unchecked
-- Leave "Webhook" and "Post Installation" fields empty
 - (optional) Upload the Woodpecker Logo: https://avatars.githubusercontent.com/u/84780935?s=200&v=4

-## App Permissions

-The app must be granted the following permissions (under App Settings -> Permissions):

-Repository:

-- Commit statuses: Read & write
-- Contents: Read & write
-- Deployments: Read & write
-- Metadata: Read-only
-- Pull requests: Read & write
-- Secrets: Read & write
-- Webhooks: Read & write

-Organization:

-- Members: Read-only

-Account:

-- Email addresses: Read-only

 ## Client Secret Creation

 After your App has been created, you can generate a client secret.
 Use this one for the `WOODPECKER_GITHUB_SECRET` environment variable.

-## Installing the app

-In the app settings, click on "Install App" and give the app permissions to the repositories you want to use with Woodpecker.

 ## All GitHub Configuration Options